google/oboe/docs/FullGuide.md

 *   An error occurs internally.
 *   An audio device is no longer the primary audio device.

-When a stream is disconnected, it has the state "Disconnected" and any attempts to execute write() or other functions return `OBOE_ERROR_DISCONNECTED`.
+When a stream is disconnected, it has the state "Disconnected" and calls to `write()` or other functions will return `Result::ErrorDisconnected`.
 When a stream is disconnected, all you can do is close it.

-If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamCallback` and implements the `onError(stream, error)` method.
+If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamCallback` and implements one of the following methods:

+* `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still query the stream for its properties (e.g. for number of underruns).
+* `onErrorAfterClose(stream, error)` - called when the stream has been closed so the stream cannot be referenced.

 Register your class using `builder.setCallback(yourCallbackClass)`.

-The `onError()` method should check the state of the stream as shown in the following example.
+The `onError*()` methods should check the state of the stream as shown in the following example.
 You should not close or reopen the stream from the callback, use another thread instead.
 Note that if you open a new stream it might have different characteristics than the original stream (for example framesPerBurst):

 ```
-void PlayAudioEngine::onError(AudioStream *audioStream, Result error) {
+void PlayAudioEngine::onErrorBeforeClose(AudioStream *audioStream, Result error) {
     if (error == Result::ErrorDisconnected) {
         // Handle stream restart on a separate thread
         std::function<void(void)> restartStream = std::bind(&PlayAudioEngine::restartStream, this);